 Configure, price, quote software, like the PROS Platform, can help drive customer retention.
 How?
 CPQ enables:

 - Better user experience - such as providing ease in shopping for products and consistency across buying channels

 - More reasonable, precise and competitive pricing - which drives trust and the perception of fairness among clients

 - Personalization - providing the right products at the right time for each customer

-- Speed and accuracy - research shows that customers often go with the vendor who provides them the fastest quote
+- Speed and accuracy - research shows that customers often go with the vendor who is able to provide an accurate quote quickly

 Companies that have compelling products and a strong customer retention strategy will be hard to find customers who stop doing business with them.
 Netflix is an example.
 They announced that they would be increasing their prices for their streaming service packages.
 Now, we know that Netflix is doing this to raise capital for the massive amount of investment they are making to develop content (customer expansion is not cheap!), but what we can learn from this lesson is that when customers see value in you and your products and services, they will pay more to stay, even if you increase the pricing for those said products and services incrementally.
 The key being incrementally!

 In summary, if you want to be a leader who will successfully navigate and deliver growth even during this global slow-down, you will want to focus on developing strong customer retention strategies.
 It has to be so ingrained in your company culture that it effectively becomes part of your DNA.
 Although sales teams are at the heart of customer retention and satisfaction strategies, everyone in your organization must always think existing customers first!

 To learn more about how to develop a customer first culture, download the eBook Customer Satisfaction and Retention: The Key to Profitable Growth.